Beat a Liberty Mutual Total-Loss Lowball in New Mexico

-New Mexico drivers using Auto ACV against Liberty Mutual recover an average of +$3,260.
-Liberty Mutual typically opens with a Mitchell WorkCenter Total Loss valuation — and that's where the leverage lives.
+New Mexico drivers using Auto ACV against Liberty Mutual recover an average of +$5,300.
+Liberty Mutual opens with Mitchell WorkCenter Total Loss at 5–8 days — that first offer is the negotiation anchor, not the ceiling.

 How Liberty Mutual undervalues claims